-The Washington State History Museum offers a variety of spaces that can be used individually or combined to suit a wide variety of events, from small business meetings and lunches to receptions for over 300 guests.
+The Washington State History Museum offers a variety of spaces that can be used individually or combined to suit a wide variety of events, from small parties, business meetings and lunches to large receptions and gatherings for over 300 guests.
 The History Museum even has its own auditorium with over 200 seats, ideal for conferences, award ceremonies, or even a movie!
 Following are brief descriptions of our unique spaces.

 For more information, contact Mark Sylvester, Head of Support Services, at 253-798-5891 or firstname.lastname@example.org.

 Just inside the History Museum's main entrance, the grand lobby is the building's most open and accessible room.
 In the daylight, its bright airiness highlights the huge arches and beautiful balconies above, while nighttime lights from the plaza and nearby Union Station add elegance to any occasion.

 With its vaulted ceiling, overhanging balconies, and walkways, this fifth floor lobby area is perhaps the most unusually designed area of all the History Museum's public spaces.
 Ideal for receptions or intimate luncheons and dinners, this captivating area leads into the ever-changing featured exhibit galleries.

 The Ben B. Cheney Mezzanine provides a versatile space that is out of the main flow of visitor traffic while offering beautiful views of the grand lobby and Union Station.
 With its rosewood paneling and bird's-eye views, the Mezzanine is perfect for almost any event.

 MOUNT TAHOMA AUDITORIUM AND LOBBY